SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/invitation/index.md

 Follow-ups with associates are set up by linking them as participants to the follow-up.

-When we save the appointment, an invitation will also be added to the person we invited and will be shown in the diary of the person on the appropriate date and time. **This only happens if the invited person also is an associate.** You may invite persons belonging to other contacts as well, these will not have a diary where the appointment is shown, but it will be shown in the activity archive of their contact instead.
+When we save the meeting, an invitation will also be added to the person we invited and will be shown in the diary of the person on the appropriate date and time. **This only happens if the invited person also is an associate.** You may invite persons belonging to other contacts as well, these will not have a diary where the meeting is shown, but it will be shown in the activity archive of their contact instead.

 > [!NOTE]
-> Resources and non-user persons don't receive invitations – the appointment is just created as a normal appointment for these participants.
+> Resources and non-user persons don't receive invitations – the meeting is just created as a normal meeting for them.

 ## <a id="status" />Status